 Selected by her peers for inclusion in the 2017 - 2020 editions of The Best Lawyers in America® for her work in Intellectual Property Litigation

-Listed in the 2018 edition of Expert Guides as one of the "World's Leading Advisors Chosen by their Peers" for Trademarks
+Listed in the 2018 and 2020 edition of Expert Guides as one of the "World's Leading Advisors Chosen by their Peers" for Trademarks

 Named as one of the world’s leading trademark practitioners in "Who's Who Legal: Trademarks" list, by Law Business Research (2006, 2007, and consecutively from 2009 - 2019)